kulla/2025-12-07-new-homepage-concept/concept.md

 ### I want to find and share the intuition behind abstract concepts

-Most of the technological and scientific advancements that have shaped our world are built on abstract concepts.
-However, only if one understands their underlying intuition – the why and how behind these concepts – can one truly leverage their power.
-I feel a great joy to (re)discover the motivation and intuition behind abstract concepts and share them with overs in sticking and motivating stories.
+So much of what shapes our world is rooted in abstract concepts.
+What excites me is (re)discovering and understanding the core _why_ behind the curtain of abstraction.
+I enjoy turning these insights into clear explanations that help others feel that same spark of clarity.